mathmanu/caffe-jacinto-models/docs/VOC0712_ObjectDetect_README.md

 * >cd _$root/scripts/_
 * >python ./infer_video_object.py
 * Set _caffe_root_ path to folder pointing to _caffe_jacinto_ in _./infer_video_object.py_.
-* The path of the input video needs to be updated along with video names by updating _dataset_ at the location [].
+* The path of the input video needs to be updated along with video names by updating _dataset_ at this [location](https://github.com/tidsp/caffe-jacinto-models/blob/e3831348b854253c913fc7eadfa1d3739bb2e128/scripts/infer_video_object.py#L14).
-* Output videos with detected objects are stored at the path provided by, params.OpPath at location [].
+* Output videos with detected objects are stored at the path provided by, params.OpPath at this [location](https://github.com/tidsp/caffe-jacinto-models/blob/e3831348b854253c913fc7eadfa1d3739bb2e128/scripts/infer_video_object.py#L102).
 * Detected outputs are stored in the text files too.